natyusha/ShokoRelay.bundle/README.md

 	- Port
 	- Username
 	- Password
+- Restart your Plex Media Server if it was running during the previous steps
 - Add a `TV Shows` library in Plex and configure the following options under `Advanced`:
 	- Scanner: `Shoko Relay Scanner`
 	- Agent: `ShokoRelay`